martinchristen/pyRT/README.rst

 ----------------

 PyRT is created and maintained by Martin Christen.
 You can contact me by
-e-mail: martin.christen@gmail.com
+e-mail: martin.christen@fhnw.ch

-Please note: This project is developed in my spare time, there is no official support or anything.
+Please note: This project is mostly developed in my spare time, there is no official support or anything.

 .. |CI| image:: https://travis-ci.org/martinchristen/pyRT.svg?branch=master